PouriyaHos/mysite/README.md

 Content

+1. What is this app used for?
-1. This app uses for Polls systems or as a Polls App , which is through that you can Add ,Delete ,Edit Questions and Answers with different users and admins with special or unic username and password
+This app uses for Polls systems or as a Polls App , which is through that you can Add ,Delete ,Edit Questions and Answers with different users and admins with special or unic username and password

-2. you can have file which is name requirements.txt and with it can understand what are your requirements :

->>pip install -r requirements.txt
+2. What does one need to install before running the app, what are the requirements?
+Python
+Django
+One software as a code editor

+3. How to install all the Python packages from the requirements.txt (we know that at least one is listed in there)?
-3. forexample for installing an astroid we should type it in command :
+forexample for installing an astroid we should type it in command :

 >>pip install astroid

-4. with this command you can run it locally :
+4. How to run the app locally? with this command you can run it locally :
 >>py manage.py runserver

 and it will give you an address to watch it in your browser something like this :